google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/html.md

      </figure>

 1. Press <kbd>Command</kbd>+<kbd>Enter</kbd> (Mac) or <kbd>Control</kbd>+<kbd>Enter</kbd>
-   (Windows, Linux, Chrome OS) to save your changes.
+   (Windows, Linux, Chrome OS) to save your changes, or click outside of the box.
    Your changes automatically show up in the live view of your page.
 The text `Your site!` has been replaced with the new content.

      <figure>
        <img src="imgs/edit3.png"